mvolkmann/htmx-offline/README.md

 ## Endpoint Routes

-The file `public/service-worker.js` adds an event listener for "fetch" events.
+The file `public/service-worker.js` adds an event listener that intercepts all "fetch" events.

-Some requests are handled by the service worker and do not result in a network request.
+This includes all HTTP requests sent by htmx attributes.

-The function `getRouteMatch` returns either a handler function for matching requested or `undefined`.
+The function `getRouteMatch` returns either a handler function or `undefined`.
+When a handler function is returned, the request is handled by the service worker
+When `undefined` is returned, the requests is forwarded to the network.

-If `getRouteMatch` returns `undefined`, the function `getResource` is called.
+The function `getResource` is called to handle requests to the network.
 This checks the cache for a previously cached response.
 If one is found, that is returned.
 Otherwise, a network request is sent, the response is cached,